 Can I be arrested for refusing to provide my identification?

-In California, non-drivers cannot be lawfully arrested solely for refusing to provide identification to a police officer.
+Since California is not a stop and ID state, non-drivers cannot be lawfully arrested solely for refusing to provide identification to a police officer.
 However, police officers in the state have been known to make the arrest, anyway.

 While a criminal defense attorney can help you get your case dismissed quickly, the arrest alone can have repercussions.
 This can make it wise to provide police with identification.